 The Australian Government already has evidence confirming one of the main Telstra players Liberal Party Senator Alan Eggleston referred to when said, “They [Telstra] have defied the Senate working party.
-Their conduct is to act as a law unto themselves” was Sue Laver (now in 2019 Telstra’s corporate secretary).
+Their conduct is to act as a law unto themselves” was Sue Laver who in 2019, is Telstra’s corporate secretary.

-Let us go back to that Senate Committee investigation for the date of the 12 January 1998, when Graham Schorer (COT spokesperson) provided Sue Laver with a number of documents.
-On page 12 of his letter, Graham states:
+On 12 January 1998, during the Senate Committee investigations referred to by Senator Alan Eggleston when Graham Schorer (COT spokesperson was part of that Senate process officially provided Sue Laver with a number of documents.
+On page 12 of his 12 January 1998 letter to Sue Laver, Graham states:

 “Enclosed are the 168 listings extracted from Telstra’s Directory of Network Products and Network Operations, plus CoT’s written explanation, which alleges to prove that parts of the November 1993 Bell Canada International Report is fabricated or falsified.”